 Calcium pyrophosphate arthritis should be suspected in older patients with arthritis, particularly inflammatory arthritis.

-Diagnosis of calcium pyrophosphate arthritis is established by identifying rhomboid- or rod-shaped crystals in synovial fluid that are not birefringent or are weakly positively birefringent on polarized light microscopy.
+Diagnosis of calcium pyrophosphate arthritis is established by identifying rhomboid- or rod-shaped crystals in synovial fluid Microscopic Examination of Crystals in Joints that are not birefringent or are weakly positively birefringent on polarized light microscopy.
 Joint fluid in acute flares has findings typical of inflammation; thus, coincident infectious arthritis and gout (other common causes of inflammatory joint fluid) must also be excluded.
 Infectious arthritis is ruled out based on Gram stain and culture findings.
 Gout is usually best ruled out by the absence of urate crystals in fluid from the inflamed joint.
 Notably a patient may have both gout and pseudogout.
 X-rays or ultrasonography are indicated if synovial fluid cannot be obtained for analysis; findings of multiple linear or punctate calcification in articular cartilage, especially fibrocartilages, support the diagnosis but do not exclude gout or infection.
 Typical ultrasonographic findings of gout (double contour sign) may simulate findings of calcium pyrophosphate crystal deposits.

 Symptoms of acute synovial effusion abate with synovial fluid drainage and instillation of a microcrystalline corticosteroid ester suspension into the joint space (eg, 40 mg prednisolone acetate or prednisolone tertiary butylacetate into a knee).